Introduction

 If you haven't opted for the recommended way to deploy your app over the air, you can still deploy it manually.
 There are two cases.

-This is called side-loading.
+This is called sideloading.
 Please note that these instructions are known to work for iTunes 12.7 (see this thread on StackOverflow).
 It has been reported to me that in some cases you need to select and copy (CTRL+C) the .ipa file then paste it (CTRL+V) on the device's Music tab in iTunes.
-You might need to experiment a bit if you use another version (please don't ask me: truly, I don't know how other iTunes versions are meant to work.)
+You might need to experiment a bit if you use another version (please don't ask me: I don't know how other iTunes versions are meant to work.)

-To jailbreak your device, first check its model and iOS version in Preferences > General > Informations.
+To jailbreak your device, first check its model and OS version in Preferences > General > Informations.
 Once you know these, head up to http://jailbreak-me.info and let the website select the right jailbreak program for you.
 Make sure you have a good ad blocker enabled so as not to download anything else than the jailbreak program (I am not affiliated with this website nor with the ad campaigns it runs - you have been warned).
 Get the jailbreak program that's right for your device (they're free), run it and follow the instructions.

 Now on to installing your unsigned app by hand on a jailbroken device: